Man shoots in front of the club in Hanover

-According to the police, the perpetrator fled on foot.
-The officials searched for him with a police helicopter, among other things – initially in vain.
-The alleged perpetrator is said to be between 30 and 40 years old and about 1.80 to 1.85 meters tall.

-Before the shooting, several men in the dance club had argued with each other.
-The dispute then shifted to the sidewalk in front of the club, as the police said with reference to the previous findings.
-As part of the argument, a 20-year-old suffered injuries from a headbutt, other people came and wanted to settle the dispute.
-Then a man pulled out a gun and fired.
-Police are asking witnesses to come forward.
-She’s investigating attempted murder.
+The police searched, among other things, with a police helicopter for the perpetrator, who had probably fled on foot.
+Before the shots, several men in the dance club had argued with each other, the argument then shifted to the front of the club.
+There, a 20-year-old was injured by a headbutt.
+A man then pulled out a gun and fired.
+Police are investigating attempted murder.
 The background to the dispute was initially unknown. dpa

 #Man #shoots #front #club #Hanover